InstitutNationalduCancer/OSIRIS_Genomic/README.md

 # OSIRIS_Genomic
-Genomic part of the Data Conceptual Model OSIRIS
+Genomic part of the Data Model OSIRIS